Project Justice: Plot

-One year has passed since the events of Rival Schools: United By Fate and that things have gone back to normal in Aoharu City.
-Batsu Ichimonji, Hinata Wakaba, Kyosuke Kagami, and the rest of the fighters had resumed their normal school lives and that all of them had enjoyed the calm peace that came after their last adventure, but the peace itself doesn't last for long and that the fighters would soon find themselves getting involved in a new struggle.
+One year has passed since the events of Rival Schools: United By Fate, and things have gone back to normal in Aoharu City.
+Batsu Ichimonji, Hinata Wakaba, Kyosuke Kagami, and the rest of the fighters had resumed their normal school lives and all of them have since enjoyed the calm peace that came after their last adventure, but the peace itself doesn't last for long as the fighters would soon find themselves getting involved in a new battle.

 Kurow Kirishima: a cold-hearted and ruthless ninja assassin from a mysterious group known only as the "Reverse Society" has his sight set on the Imawano family and plans to eliminate them and their allies so that he can prepare for the advancement of his own ambition to rule Japan.
-To this end, he attacks Raizo Imawano: the principal of Justice High and father to Batsu, so that he can easily put him out of commission and not have any interference come from him.
+To this end, he attacks Raizo Imawano: the principal of Justice High, father to Batsu and uncle of both Kyosuke Kagami and Hyo Imawano so that he can easily put him out of commission and not have any interference come from him.
 Secondly, he sends both his older sister Yurika Kirishima and his loyal subordinate Momo Karuizawa into the ranks of the fighters so that the two of them can cause tension and distrust to occur between the friends.
 His third plot involves brainwashing Gedo gang leader Daigo Kazama so that he can order him into forcing his gang to attack various schools in order to cause even more tension to occur.
 Lastly, Kurow himself plans to destroy Batsu's reputation by disguising himself as Batsu's doppelganger (named Vatsu) so that he can attack the fighters and make them believe that Batsu is behind it.

-Batsu and his friends must fight back against the evil plot of Kurow and attempt to not let their friendship get destroyed by the conspiracy of a deadly ninja assassin.
+Batsu and his friends must fight back against the evil ambition of Kurow and attempt to not let their friendship get destroyed by the conspiracy of a deadly ninja assassin.

+Development and release

+It was released in Japan as an arcade game in December 2000 and ported to the Dreamcast, which shares the Naomi architecture, at the same time.
+The U.S. version was originally slated for a February 2001 release, before it was further delayed to 16 May.

+The arcade version was re-released in 2025 as part of Capcom Fighting Collection 2.

 Reception

 The Dreamcast version received "favorable" reviews according to the review aggregation website Metacritic.
+Many video game magazines gave the game positive reviews while it was still in development.
+Chester "Chet" Barber of NextGen said of the game in an early review, "Unless you're hard-up for a new fighter, you may want to rent it before making a purchase."
+Michael "Major Mike" Weigand of GamePro said in an early review, "Fighting fans looking for their next challenge should spend some time with Preject Justice."
 In Japan, Famitsu gave it a score of 33 out of 40.
-Game Informer gave the Japanese version an average review, while GamePro gave it universal acclaim, both of them a few months before its U.S. release date.
-Chester Barber of NextGen said of the same Japanese version, "Unless you're hard-up for a new fighter, you may want to rent it before making a purchase."

-Also in Japan, Game Machine listed the arcade version in their 15 January 2001 issue as the most-successful dedicated arcade game of the previous year.
+Also in Japan, Game Machine listed the arcade version as the most successful dedicated arcade game of January 2001.